Arachova’s Folk Traditions

 Meet Arachova’s Folk Art, Dance and Taste

-Discover the authentic side of Central Greece, take a Greek dances course and taste a local treat
+In this private family tour, discover the authentic side of Central Greece, take a Greek dances course and taste a local treat.

 Arachova is a mountain village, on the slope of Mount Parnassus mountain.
 A picturesque village with stone-built houses, narrow streets and springs, and a well-preserved heritage, despite the tourist growth due to the ski resort.
 Arachova region is famous for its agriculture, cattle breeding and high-quality products like olives and olive oil, tsipouro, formaela & feta cheese, yogurt, opsimotiri cheese, halvah, frumenty and noodles.
 It is also famous for its handmade, pure woolen textiles, which are made using traditional looms and natural colors.